Jobs at FT Labs

 We use Redmine, an agile task tracker, to plan our sprints and feature requirements.

 We have a purpose built office designed to our requirements, and we try to keep distractions to a minimum.
 Desks are arranged in open plan, with around 10 desks per room.

 - Do you use the best tools money can buy?

 Equipment costs a lot less than time.
 We make sure our staff are never unproductive because they don’t have the tools to do the job.
 That said we’re not into buying flashy kit or software just for the sake of it.

 - Do new candidates write code during their interview?

 Yes (in the technical interview).

 - Do you do hallway usability testing?

 Working at FT Labs is always a learning experience.
 We encourage staff to get involved in individual advancement and professional certification programmes, and will sponsor certification exams where appropriate.
 Our team is on the cutting edge of web development and we want it to stay there.

 Your schedule is your own.
-We are keen to try and maximise the value of your time and will design a schedule around your preferred working style, whether you prefer early mornings so you can get a head start or would rather take a longer lunch hour so you can go to the gym, the work revolves around you.
+We are keen to try and maximise the value of your time and will design a schedule around your preferred working style, whether you need to accommodate a school or nursery run, avoid busy commute periods, a gym or sports club schedule, we’ll do our best to accommodate you.